 Once you get to the base of the falls though it is magnificent and a great area to swim in.
 With the strong currents of the fall you won’t make it close to the falls, nonetheless the water is refreshing.
 While it is a popular destination going early in the morning or later afternoon it tends to be less crowded.

 Beaver Falls is about a 4 mile hike from Mooney Falls.
 Beaver Falls is a series of small falls that are right next to each other.
 It is a great place to be able to just relax in the water.

 Getting to Beaver Falls is not the easiest, and not because it is difficult.
 Rather the trail is not the easiest to find.
 A bit of thanks to AllTrails on this one to make sure we are going the correct direction.
-While it is all following the stream there are a few water crossings that must be crossed in order to get there.
+Although the path follows the stream, there are a few water crossings that you must navigate to reach your destination.

 The trail leads through some thick mangrove type bushes.
-It is important to note that there is very limited shade on some portions of the trail, so be prepared for the sun.
+It’s important to note that there is very little shade in certain sections of the trail, so make sure to be prepared for the sun.
 While not as sketchy as Mooney Falls there are a few areas where you have to climb up some ladders and rocks to make it to the falls.
 If you continue from Beaver Falls you will eventually hit the confluence.

 Hiking Out of Havasupai

 If you remember the beginning of the hike it was a 2,500 feet elevation loss into the canyon, this meant that it would be a 2,500 foot elevation increase out of the canyon.

 One of the best options out of the canyon is to take the helicopter.
 The helicopter costs $100 and takes off from Supai village.
 The helicopter only runs on certain days of the week and most people get in line around 6:00 am.